Oral contraceptives: Things to know before you pop the pill

 What are the side effects of birth control pills?

-• Breakthrough bleeding (Small amount of spotting when you are not actually on your period)
+• Breakthrough bleeding (A small amount of spotting when you are not actually on your period)

 • Nausea